 How do I change my beneficiaries?

-Send us a copy of the invoice from the lawyer, your badge number and mailing address and the Fund will send you a one time rebate cheque of $200.
+Send us a copy of the invoice from the lawyer, your badge number and mailing address and the Fund will send you a one time rebate cheque up to $200.

 Who holds my contact information if I pass?

-An estate planner is available upon request from the office, who holds all of your important contact information for your family in the time of need.
+An estate planning guide is available upon request from the office.
+The estate planning guide holds all of your important contact information for your family in the time of need.

 Who regulates the Toronto Police Widows and Orphans Fund?